JakeChampion/fetch/README.md

   and it will only reject on network failure or if anything prevented the request from completing.

+* For maximum browser compatibility when it comes to sending & receiving cookies, always supply the `credentials: 'same-origin'` option instead of relying on the default.
+See [Sending cookies](#sending-cookies).

 #### Handling HTTP error statuses

 To have `fetch` Promise reject on HTTP error statuses, i.e. on any non-2xx